bfox9900/RECOMPILER/readme.md

 The fundamental idea is to use the Forth wordlists (Vocabulary) system to control the Cross-compiler's search order so that difference words will be accessed when needed.
 See the file RECOMPILER.FTH and the words TARGET COMPILER and HOST to view the search order for each condition.

+## Dec 2024
+Began work to allow creation of a dictionary in the target code.
+The commands HEADERS ON   -or-  HEADERS OFF  control the presence of the dictionary headers.

+The header control is part of making a "meta-compiler" to allow Camel99 Forth to re-build itself.